Urban Meyer fired as head coach of Jacksonville Jaguars

 Darrell Bevell, the offensive coordinator, will serve as interim coach for the remainder of the season, the owner said.

+Upon hiring Doyle in February, Meyer said, "I feel great about the hire, about his expertise at that position."

+A day later, Meyer announced Doyle's resignation from the Jaguars, saying he didn't want to be a distraction.

-Trent Baalke will stay as general manager, Khan said, working with Bevell "to ensure that our team will be inspired and competitive while representing Jacksonville proudly over our final four games of the season."
+The Jaguars have gone 2-11 this season.
+According to Khan, Trent Baalke will stay as general manager, working with Bevell "to ensure that our team will be inspired and competitive while representing Jacksonville proudly over our final four games of the season."

 The Jaguars hired Meyer in January.
 It was his first opportunity as a head coach in the NFL after a college coaching career that included three national championships.